SanketRt/gross-coder/README.md

 3. **Deploy and Use:**
    - Deploy the flow using the provided deployment scripts.
-   - Input your algorithm and language of choice, then watch as Gross Coder brings your idea to life.
+   - Input your task and language of choice, then watch as Gross Coder brings your idea to life.

 ## Why Choose Gross Coder?